opentripplanner/OpenTripPlanner/docs/Configuration.md

 In graph builds, the elevation module will attempt to read the `cached_elevations.obj` file from the cache directory.
 The cache directory defaults to `/var/otp/cache`, but this can be overriden via the CLI argument `--cache <directory>`.
 For the same graph build for multiple Northeast US states, the time it took with using this predownloaded and precalculated data became 543.7 seconds (roughly 9 minutes).

 The cached data is a lookup table where the coordinate sequences of respective street edges are used as keys for calculated data.
-Therefore, it is expected that over time various edits to OpenStreetMap will cause this cached data to become stale and not include new OSM ways.
+It is assumed that all of the other input data except for the OpenStreetMap data remains the same between graph builds.
+Therefore, if the underlying elevation data is changed, or different configuration values for `elevationUnitMultiplier` or `includeEllipsoidToGeoidDifference` are used, then this data becomes invalid and all elevation data should be recalculated.
+Over time, various edits to OpenStreetMap will cause this cached data to become stale and not include new OSM ways.
 Therefore, periodic update of this cached data is recommended.

 #### Configuring the number of processors during elevation calculations